ryedin/site/_console/aws-integration.md

 4. Copy the commands from the **AWS CLI Authorization** section into your terminal
 5. Paste the resulting ARN into the form and click **Integrate AWS**

-The CLI commands are custom for your Convox account, but take the general form of:
+The CLI commands take the general form of:

 ```bash
 aws iam create-policy --policy-name 'ConvoxPolicy' --path '/convox/' --description 'Policy that Convox can assume' --policy-document '...'